nicojs/presentations/uva-2025/labs/stryker-assignment.md

 In this exercise, you will will play around with numbers.js and stryker-js in order to familiarize yourself with the development environment and the code bases.

 1. Open up "numbers.js/lib/numbers/basic.js".
 This is the JavaScript file containing the basic math operations we'll be focussing on.
 You can find operations like `product`, `max` and `gcd` here.
 1. Open up "numbers.js/test/basic.test.js".
 This file contains the unit tests for "basic.js".
-You can see `test` declarations here, like `test('sum should return the sum of items in an array', function (done) {})`.
+You can see `test` declarations here, like `test('sum should return the sum of items in an array', () => {})`.
 You can run the unit tests using the "Run and Debug" pane and running the "☕ Run Unit tests" task
 1. Open up the "stryker-js/packages/instrumenter/src/mutators" directory.
 Here, you'll find all mutators that StrykerJS supports out of the box.
 Open a few of them to familiarize yourselves with the syntax.
 One of the simplest is "boolean-literal-mutator.ts".
 1. Notice that each mutator has a `name` (string) and a `*mutate(path)` (method).
 Each `mutate` implementation follows this pattern:
    1. Test to see if the AST node supports the mutation.